Thomas-George-T/thomas-george-t.github.io/content/home/experience.md

   date_start = "2016-06-01"
   date_end = "2018-05-31"
   description = """
-Highlights:

-* Shipped and delivered analytics dashboard which led to an increase in pharmaceutical sales by 12% annually
+* Delivered an analytics product that contributed to a 12% annual increase in pharmaceutical finance sales.
-* Developed pipelines to handle data of 1.5 TB/day from ingestion to reporting layer using Shell script, Hadoop & Spark
+* Designed and implemented a highly efficient data pipeline capable of processing 1.5 TB of data daily, streamlining data processing and transformation.
-* Implemented dataset transfer of 26 TB between Hadoop and MySQL RDBMS using Sqoop
+* Achieved seamless data transfer of 26 TB between Hadoop and MySQL RDBMS using Sqoop, improving data accessibility.
-* Performed performance tuning in Spark, SQL, and Sqoop resulting in 60% response time reduction
+* Implemented best practices and performance tuning in Apache Spark jobs, resulting in a remarkable 60% reduction in response times for Spark, SQL queries, and Sqoop processes.
 * Redesigned Data Lake to use Parquet, and Snappy compression to cut 30% storage and compute costs
-* Executed Agile DevOps to build, and maintain code quality, version control and continuous integration, and continuous deployment (CI/CD) using Maven, Git, Bitbucket, Atlassian Bamboo, Jira, confluence and GitHub Actions
-* Handled file formats like Parquet, XML, ORC, Avro, JSON, and CSV
 * Performed Partitioning, Bucketing, Join optimizations, and Compression in Hive
+* Applied advanced dimensional data modeling techniques, including Star schema, Kimball, and Inmon, resulting in a remarkable 20% improvement in data warehouse scalability.
+* Established robust data management, governance, and data quality standards, ensuring the reliability and accuracy of datasets for data warehousing and decision-making processes.

-Technologies: Hadoop, Sqoop, Hive, Impala, Shell scripting, MySQL, Spark, Scala, SonarQube, Flume, Unix, Git
+Technologies: Hadoop, Sqoop, Hive, Impala, Shell scripting, MySQL, Spark, Scala, SQL, SonarQube, Flume, Unix, Git

   """